endymion1818/deliciousreverie/src/pages/post/frontier-conference-2016.md

-+++
+---
+categories:
+- personal
-date = "2016-11-16T15:21:21+01:00"
+date: "2016-11-16T15:21:21+01:00"
-draft = false
-title = "Frontier Conference 2016"
-description = "I recently attended what I hope will be the first Frontier Conference held in London.
+description: I recently attended what I hope will be the first Frontier Conference held in London.
 The event was a mix of design & development, with some experienced speakers and some who are fairly new to public speaking.
-I benefited from the opportunity to network as well as listening to these insightful talks." categories = [
+I benefited from the opportunity to network as well as listening to these insightful talks.
-  "personal"
-]
-tags = [
-    "conference writeup",
-]
-+++
+draft: false
+tags:
+- conference writeup
+title: Frontier Conference 2016
+---

 **I recently attended what I hope will be the first Frontier Conference held in London.
 The event was a mix of design & development, with some experienced speakers and some who are fairly new to public speaking.
 I benefited from the opportunity to network as well as listening to these insightful talks.**